All degrees require, at minimum, that international students meet the Higher Education Entrance Qualifications for foreign applicants.

 The Seven Faculties

-The University of Bergen (UiB) is divided into six faculties:
+The University of Bergen (UiB) is divided into seven faculties:

 The University of Bergen houses about 60 specialised departments, institutes, and centres, including several interdisciplinary centres.
 Some of these offer study programmes, such as the the Department of Health Promotion and Development and the Centre for International Health.